ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This document defines a means for the client instance to begin interaction between the end-user and the AS, for which IANA is asked to create and maintain a new registry titled "Interaction Start Modes".
 Initial values for this registry are given in {{IANA-interaction-start-modes-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{IANA-interaction-start-modes-template}}.

-Each interaction start mode MUST declare if it has any additional parameters.
+Each interaction start mode that uses an "object" type MUST declare all additional parameters.

 ### Registration Template {#IANA-interaction-start-modes-template}

 {: vspace="0"}
 Mode:
 : An identifier for the interaction start mode.

+Type:
+: The JSON type for the value, either "string" or "object", as described in {{request-interact-start}}.

 Specification document(s):
 : Reference to the document(s) that specify the